rmsreis/DepthScan/README.md

-# AFM Tomography Visualization Tool
+# DepthScan

-A comprehensive tool for visualizing and analyzing Atomic Force Microscopy (AFM) depth profiles.
-This application provides interactive visualization capabilities for AFM tomography data, enabling researchers to explore material properties at different depths.
+An advanced tool for visualizing and analyzing Atomic Force Microscopy (AFM) depth profiles.
+DepthScan provides comprehensive interactive visualization capabilities for AFM tomography data, enabling researchers to explore material properties at different depths with unprecedented clarity and precision.

 ## Features